AngeloGaeta1990/The-Gamer-Library/README.md

 ## Diary

+- ### Sprint1

   - **11/12/2023**
     Add user stories template
     add labels
     add user stories
     add sprint 1
     add wireframe
-  update feasibility importance plot start django project
+    update feasibility importance plot
+    start django project

   - **12/12/2023**
     set up early deployment
     documented bugs
-  created and connected to postgresql connect to cloudinary successfull deployment on heroku
+    created and connected to postgresql
+    connect to cloudinary
+    successfull deployment on heroku

   - **15/12/2023**
     database schema creation
     database implementation

   - **16/12/2023**
-  add manytomany relation on database deletion and recreation of database
+    add manytomany relation on database
+    deletion and recreation of database

   - **17/12/2023**
-  changed many to many relation into one to many in the following: user-games is now one to many user-wishlists is now one to many added plaltform table user-platform is one to many platform-games is one to many platform-wishlists os one to many
+    changed many to many relation into one to many in the following: user-games is now one to many
+    user-wishlists is now one to many
+    added plaltform table
+    user-platform is one to many
+    platform-games is one to many
+    platform-wishlists os one to many

   - **19/12/2023**
      add basic view and url
      allows to see the list of platforms available added template html to visualize platforms list

+  - **20/12/2023**
+     add summernote
+     add fixture